 As you can only bring a squad of three into each Rainbow Six Siege outbreak mission, you should ensure you have all the bases covered: healer, area of effect, and fragger.
 We recommend bringing Buck, Finka, and Smoke.

 Rainbow Six Siege Outbreak trailer

-After all the codes secreted away in levels and teaser images, Ubisoft have finally released a Rainbow Six Siege Outbreak trailer.
+After all the codes secreted away in levels and teaser images, Ubisoft released a Rainbow Six Siege Outbreak trailer.
 Sadly, there is no gameplay to be found, but we do get an atmospheric glimpse at the origins of the infection: a Soviet space capsule that has crash landed in New Mexico releasing its lethal cargo upon the town of Truth or Consequences.

 Finally, the latest Rainbow Six Siege Outbreak trailer gives us a better look at the infection itself and also showcases Ash, Thermite, and Lord Tachanka discussing the mission.
 Check it out below.